developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 -----

 ### RESET
-Resets the Enterprise Keyboard layouts and enables the keyboard if it is disabled.
-After reset, the fixed-layout Enterprise Keyboard is shown.
+Resets the Enterprise Keyboard layouts and enables the Enterprise Keyboard (if disabled).
+After reset, the fixed-layout Enterprise Keyboard is shown when an input field gets focus.

 **Parameter values**:

-* **TRUE**: Keyboard is reset.
+* **TRUE**: Keyboard is reset
-* **FALSE**: Keyboard is not reset.
+* **FALSE**: Keyboard is not reset

-Requested application receives a response intent with RESULT_CODE and RESULT_MESSAGE.
+The requested application receives a response intent containing RESULT_CODE and RESULT_MESSAGE extras.

 ##### Show keyboard: